(a DEN oh seen)

 Hypersensitivity to adenosine or any component of the formulation; second- or third-degree AV block, sick sinus syndrome, or symptomatic bradycardia (except in patients with a functioning artificial pacemaker); known or suspected bronchoconstrictive or bronchospastic lung disease (Adenoscan), asthma (ACLS [Neumar, 2010]; Adenoscan prescribing information, 2014)

-Dosage adjustment in renal impairment: There are no dosage adjustments provided in the manufacturer's labeling; however, adenosine is not renally eliminated.
+There are no dosage adjustments provided in the manufacturer's labeling.
+However, adenosine is not renally eliminated.

-Dosage adjustment in hepatic impairment: There are no dosage adjustments provided in the manufacturer's labeling; however, adenosine is not hepatically eliminated.
+There are no dosage adjustments provided in the manufacturer's labeling.
+However, adenosine is not hepatically eliminated.

 Adenocard: For rapid bolus IV use only; administer IV push over 1 to 2 seconds at a peripheral IV site as proximal as possible to trunk (not in lower arm, hand, lower leg, or foot); follow each bolus with a rapid normal saline flush (infants and children ≥5 mL; adults 20 mL).
 Use of 2 syringes (one with adenosine dose and the other with NS flush) connected to a T-connector or stopcock is recommended.
 If administered via central line in adults, reduce initial dose to 3 mg (ACLS 2010; Chang 2002).